Rental Car Discounts

 When you pick up your rental car, most companies will offer you the option of prepaying for a full tank of gas, often at a temptingly low per-gallon rate.
 The pitch is that this is “convenient” and will “save you money.”

-Well, it may be convenient, but I don’t think it’s a good idea.
-When I’m in Orlando I usually drive across Walt Disney World several times a day and visit multiple off-site locations — and after 5 days, I’ll still have a half-tank of gas left.
+Well, it may be convenient, but we don’t think it’s a good idea.
+When we’re in Orlando we usually drive across Walt Disney World several times a day and visit multiple off-site locations — and after 5 days, we still have a half-tank of gas left.

 (Click here to see information about good places to buy gas near Walt Disney World.)